Accredited Italian Classes in San Diego

 When Is the Best Time to Start?

 We recommend enrolling in Italian 1-2 in 7th grade.
 This allows students to complete Italian 1-2 and 3-4 in middle school.
 While high schools do not grant credit for language classes taken in middle school, starting early allows students to satisfy requirements sooner.
 After passing Italian 5-6 in 9th grade, students are granted three years of language credit.
 They can then take Italian 7-8 in 10th grade for an additional year of language and AP Italian preparation.
-By 10th grade, students have satisfied their language requirement and can focus on electives in the last two years of high school.

 Typical academic path: